Band-winged nightjar: Description

 Fledglings are born with cryptic plumules that help them blend in with the surrounding ground material to avoid predation.
-It takes approximately eight days for the coloration of this plumage to start to resembling that of the adults.
+It takes approximately eight days for the coloration of this plumage to start resembling that of the adults.
 They hatch with their eyes partially opened and stay motionless during the first day.
-The first flights or short glides begin after the 12th day under the vigilance of an adult (it is not specified if the care is shared by parents or is it just one), displacement of fledglings increases with the time.
+The first flights or short glides begin after the 12th day under the vigilance of an adult (it is not specified if the care is shared by parents or is it just one), and displacement of fledglings increases with time.
 The weight of the egg is approximately 3.03 g and that of the fledglings 4.63 ± 0.25 g.

 Vocalizations

 The species has a variety of calls.
 The territorial tone is a high-sharp whistle, seeeeert sweeeert seeeet, constantly repeated every 1 to 3 seconds.
 Whistles can be heard at dusk or dawn.
 The flight whistle is usually heard during the breeding season as a high cheet.
-Females when flushed produce nasal sound like tchree-ee.
+Females when flushed produce a nasal sound like tchree-ee.

 Distribution and habitat

 The band-winged nightjar is a South American species that can be found at elevations of up to 4200 m.
-Its habitat ranges from the forest edge to semi-arid shrub lands, open areas and even on the roof of buildings.
+Its habitat ranges from the forest edge to semi-arid shrublands, open areas, and even on the roofs of buildings.
 They are mainly nocturnal birds.
-They roost in a variety of environments from the forest floor to buildings.
+They roost in a variety of environments, from the forest floor to buildings.
 In Rio de Janeiro, band-winged nightjars have shown a behavioural plasticity, as they roost near sources of light in order to eat the insects that are attracted there.

 Behaviour and ecology

 Food

-Band-winged nightjars feed on insects, mainly moths, beetles and termites.
+Band-winged nightjars feed on insects, mainly moths, beetles, and termites.

 Breeding

 The breeding season varies by region.
-In western Venezuela, it is from February–September; For Ecuador, Colombia and Chile, is believed to be around late July, February to November and November, respectively; and for Argentina and SE Brazil (Río de Janeiro) from September to October.
-Band-winged nightjars do not construct a nest, instead the eggs are laid on a ground depression amongst dense vegetation, bare ground, or the side of roads.
-Usually, they lay 1-2 elliptical eggs each breeding season which vary in colour from creamy pink, whitish, spotted brown, lilac and grey.
+In western Venezuela, it is from February–September; For Ecuador, Colombia, and Chile, it is believed to be around late July, February to November, and November, respectively; and for Argentina and SE Brazil (Río de Janeiro) from September to October.
+Band-winged nightjars do not construct a nest, instead, the eggs are laid on a ground depression in dense vegetation, bare ground, or the side of roads.
+Usually, they lay 1-2 elliptical eggs each breeding season, which vary in colour from creamy pink, whitish, spotted brown, lilac, and grey.

-Eggs are approximately 25 mm long by 20 mm wide, and weigh ~5 g.
-SystelluraThe asynchrony of the laid eggs can cause differences in the dimensions among eggs of the same clutch.
-In courtship, the male bends over to the ground, revealing the white spots on the rectices.
+Eggs are approximately 25 mm long by 20 mm wide and weigh ~5 g.
+The asynchrony of the laid eggs can cause differences in the dimensions among eggs of the same clutch.
+In courtship, the male bends over to the ground, revealing the white spots on the rectrices.
 The eggs hatch after a period of 17 days.
 Females invest intense periods of time during the day (~14 h), while males normally only spend 20% of their time with the clutch.
 Parents normally abandon the nest during dust or dawn; there is no evidence of parents moving eggs from the nest.